Relational Quadrilateralland. I. The Classical Theory: Configuration spaces and coordinate systems for smaller RPM's

-Next, \underline{Key 5 [$N$-stop]} is a useful set of redundant coordinates for a surrounding flat Euclidean space (here equal to relational space) are, for 4-stop metroland, simply the three relative Jacobi coordinate magnitudes, $\mn^i$.
+\underline{Key 5 [$N$-stop]} is then a useful set of redundant coordinates for a surrounding flat Euclidean space.
+(This is here equal to relational space).
+For 4-stop metroland, these simply are the three relative Jacobi coordinate magnitudes, $\mn^i$.